This article provides details on the different types of reductions that you can choose from in a policy.

-When you select "Acceleration" in a policy you see a section for WM Reduction Type.
-It has 3 options:
+When you select "Acceleration" in a policy, you see a section for WM Reduction Type, which has three options to choose from:

 Disk - means traffic is accelerated and reduction is seen by storing data on the local Exinda.
-Whenever that data is re-requested it is provided from teh local Exinda's disk instead of going out to the WAN and grabbing it from the server.
-This is the same as standard 'deduplication'.
+Whenever that data is re-requested, it is provided from the local Exinda's disk instead of going out to the WAN and grabbing it from the server.
+This is the same as the standard 'Deduplication.'

-Compression - Exinda uses compression algorithms to compress the data packets hence making them smaller in size when it passes through the WAN link.
-Hence saving on LAN vs WAN data.
-If a file is already heavily compressed (for example, JPEGs are heavily compressed vs RAW image data; JPEG compression, called DCT Compression, is some of the most powerful compression) then additional compression of the file might not be physically possible.
+Compression - Exinda uses compression algorithms to compress the data packets hence making them smaller in size when it passes through the WAN link - thus saving on LAN vs. WAN data.
+If a file is already heavily compressed (e.g., JPEGs are heavily compressed vs RAW image data; JPEG compression, called DCT Compression, is some of the most potent compression), then additional compression of the file might not be physically possible.
 However, it will still attempt it on all files passing through.

 None - In this method, you will not see any reduction except for SMB.
 LAN = WAN.
 Traffic will go faster because TCPad will increase windows size.